CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 - Drive: Google Data Studio
 - Drive: Any third party shortcuts added using "Connect more apps"

 > **Note**: Google Forms and the answers gsheets are supported, but the links will be broken as they will have new URLs in the destination.
-You can use Document Mappings to determine what the new links are to fix that post-migration (GAM should offer a solution in this regard).
+You can use Document Mappings to determine what the new links are to fix that post-migration.